neil-ash/Workshops/README.md

   - Applied to Titanic dataset
 - Various Supervised Learning Algorithms and their Decision Boundaries
   - Applied to University Admittance dataset
+- Introduction to Neural Networks
+  - Applied to MNIST handwritten digit dataset
 - Unsupervised Learning with K-Means Clustering
 #
 In the future:
 - K-Means Clustering applied to image compression
-- Introduction to Neural Networks